 - Becoming BFFs with your AirBnB host

 And if you’re new to AirBnB, click here to get a $40 discount on your rental (plus, an extra $15 to use toward an experience worth $50 or more).
-In return, AirBnB will give me a $30 travel credit and you help support more articles like this one – win, win!
+In return, AirBnB will give me a $30 travel credit and you’ll be helping support more of my AirBnB “research travels” — win, win!

 1. Choosing the Right AirBnB Booking Location